 The National Endowment for the Arts offers grants to support the development, production, and distribution of innovative projects that demonstrate media as art and media about the arts (e.g., visual arts, music, dance, literature, design, theater, musical theater, opera, folk & traditional arts, and media arts including animation and digital art).

-Media arts, as defined by the National Endowment for the Arts, includes screen-based and print projects presented via film, television, radio, audio, video, the Internet, interactive and mobile technologies, video game consoles, transmedia storytelling, and satellite as well as media-related printed books, catalogues, and journals.
+Media arts, as defined by the National Endowment for the Arts, includes screen-based projects presented via film, television, radio, audio, video, the Internet, interactive and mobile technologies, video games, transmedia storytelling, and satellite as well as media-related printed books, catalogues, and journals.

 Art Works applications will be accepted under two deadlines: February 19, 2015, and July 23, 2015.
 Apply under the deadline with the NEA objective (in bold below) and project example that most closely corresponds to the primary focus of your proposed project.
 You will be asked to indicate the objective that is most relevant to your project in your application and on the application form.